kejtkjet1/School_District_Analysis/README.md

 ## Summary

 - The clearing of the suspected altered scores had a marginal difference on the overall results.
 Most of the scores declined marginally.
-Scores affected were: average math score, %passing math, % passing reading and overall passing %.
+Scores affected were: average math score, % passing math, % passing reading and overall passing %.
 But those declines were only marginal.